Alfred Ceramic Art Museum

 The Alfred Ceramic Art Museum at Alfred University in Alfred, New York, United States houses nearly 8,000 ceramic and glass objects by internationally known ceramic artists.
-While originally housed in 1,500 sq. ft. of exhibition space in the New York State College of Ceramics' Binns-Merrill Hall, the museum's new building was constructed in 2010 by KMW Architects to allow the museum to grow since the village of Alfred is known as a ceramics mecca.
+While originally housed in 1,500 sq. ft. of exhibition space in the New York State College of Ceramics' Binns-Merrill Hall, the museum's new building was constructed in 2014 by KMW Architects to allow the museum to grow since the village of Alfred is known as a ceramics mecca.

 Its collection includes ancient ceramics of anthropological interest, examples of historical and contemporary ceramic art and craft, and advanced ceramics created utilizing advanced ceramic engineering technology.
-While the museum has a public gallery on the second floor of Binns-Merrill Hall on the Alfred University Campus, the majority of its ceramic collection is housed in storage, awaiting completion of the new museum building.
-The new building will be located on the site of the former Davis Gym, on Pine Street just past its intersection with Main Street.
+The new building is located on the site of the former Davis Gym, on Pine Street just past its intersection with Main Street.
 Construction began June 2014 on a $10 million Alfred Museum of Ceramic Art.
 The university received a private donation to cover the cost of the new museum.

 The museum is a teaching and research facility, and part of Alfred University.